Stop Loss (SL) and Take Profit (TP) are two essential tools in trading that help you manage risk and secure profits automatically.

 Can a Stop Loss trigger unexpectedly?

 SL executes on the server, not on your platform.
 Even during a platform outage or disconnection, your stop loss remains active and will execute if the price reaches your level.
 SL triggers on live market price at the moment of execution.
 If the price touches your stop level even briefly, the position closes.
 It does not matter if the price reverses immediately after.
 Spreads widen during volatile conditions.
 During news events or low liquidity, the bid/ask spread can temporarily widen, causing your stop level to be reached even if the chart price appears to not have touched it.
+Additionally, slippage can occur when prices move rapidly during the brief moment between order triggering and execution, leading to a difference between the intended and actual execution price.
+This is common in fast-moving or thin markets.

 What Is a Take Profit?

 A Take Profit order automatically closes your trade once the market reaches your desired profit level.
+For sell (short) positions, the TP triggers when the Ask price reaches the TP level, while for buy (long) positions, it triggers when the Bid price reaches the TP level.

 It ensures that your profit is secured without having to monitor the trade constantly.
+Always account for the Bid/Ask relationship when setting TP levels to avoid confusion and ensure accurate execution.

 Example: